Floyd Reese

 Floyd Reese (August 8, 1948 – August 21, 2021) was an American professional football coach and executive in the National Football League (NFL).
 From 1994 to 2006, he held the position of general manager of the Tennessee Titans.
 Reese then served as an analyst on ESPN's NFL Live, and as a writer on ESPN.com before joining the New England Patriots as a senior football advisor.

 As a general manager, Reese drafted three NFL Rookie of the Year Award winners among his 11 first round draft choices: running back Eddie George in 1996, defensive end Jevon Kearse in 1999, and quarterback Vince Young in 2006.
 Reese also drafted NFL co-MVP quarterback Steve McNair.

+Reese was a star football player at Liberty Union High School, in Brentwood, California.
+He graduated in 1966.
+Based on his career achievements he was awarded Graduate of Distinction.
+He was also inducted into its athletic hall of fame.

 College career

 Reese was a three-year letterman and three-year starter (making 28 of 30 starts) for the University of California, Los Angeles.
 He was voted UCLA rookie of the year in 1967.

 Reese was part of a Bruins defense that gave up only 103 points (ninth best in school history) and posted an 8-1-1 record his senior year.
 Reese was an All-American in 1969.
 He was voted the team co-MVP in 1969 (along with quarterback Dennis Dummit) making him the only defensive player ever to win the award.
 Reese was also one of UCLA's tri-captains as well as All-Pac-8.
 He was voted to the Los Angeles Times All-Time UCLA team in 1970.
 Reese played in the Hula Bowl after his senior season and was voted the game's outstanding lineman.